ekkapob/opt/README.md

   * Source: https://github.com/phoenixframework/phoenix

 Continue
--> We need to write some specs for this controller, as well.
-We’ll create test/controllers/session_controller_test.exs and fill it with the following:
+-> We replace the params argument in the second create function with an underscore since we do not need to use the results from it anywhere.